GarvTambi/udacity-traffic-sign-classifier/README.md

 signs.
 The accuracy is 63.6%.
 However, it can sometimes predict correctly 10 out of 11 images.

 By looking at the virtualized data.
-The prediction of pedestrains, children crossing, and speed limit 60km/h is actually close enough.
+The predictions of pedestrains, children crossing, and speed limit 60km/h are actually close enough.
 This is actually consistent to my various experiments.
 Sometimes the prediction accuracy can be as good as 90%.
-And I think to get the consistent correctness, I need more good data, that is to prepcess the image to lightening the dark one, and to collect more images.
+I think to get the consistent correctness, I need more good data.
+One simple thing to do might be to preprocess the image by brightening dark ones.